 This article will cover:

-- Popular home appliance insurance companies
+- Best home warranty companies

-What does home appliance insurance do?
+What is home appliance insurance?

 - Ovens, ranges and stovetops

-Best home appliance insurance companies
+Best home warranty companies

 America’s 1st Choice Home Club